 the Grant Recommendation formand return it to Thrivent Charitable.

 Please do not acknowledge the grant to us by mail, as we are unable to accommodate forwarding mail to donors.

 Here is a

 Donors are eligible to claim their potential tax deduction upon making a gift to fund their donor-advised fund at Thrivent Charitable, not when they distribute grants to organizations such as yours.
 Donors are not eligible to receive a tax deduction in connection to any grant recommendations to organizations.

-First, we help donors support their favorite charities and causes through individual donor advised funds.
+- We help donors support their favorite charities and causes through individual donor-advised funds—the donor decides when and where to distribute grants (subject to due diligence and policies).
 Once a donor creates their donor-advised fund with Thrivent Charitable, they are eligible to recommend grants to IRS-qualified charities.
 No application is necessary from the grantee.

 - We address larger issues with a unified voice through our